A 'stop-loss' order is a conditional order to sell a security once it reaches a certain price. It operates as such:

 If the 'trigger price' is reached the order will enter the market and fill at market price.
 The limit condition ensures the order is not filled if the share price falls below the best bid at the time of order submission.

-Please note: if you use the 'Limit' price type and the stock price drops quickly or opens lower than your limit, your order may not be filled as there will be no shares available at the required price.
-To prevent this from occurring you can set your limit lower than your 'trigger price' or use the 'Market then Limit' price type.
+Please note: if you use the 'limit' price type and the stock price drops below or opens lower than your limit, your order may not be filled as there will be no shares available at the required price.

 How do I enable the stop-loss feature in my account?